marco262/my_wiki/data/dnd/class/fighter.md

 You adopt a particular style of fighting as your specialty.
 Choose one of the following options.
 You can't take a Fighting Style option more than once, even if you later get to choose again.

+### Archery

-**Archery.** You gain a +2 bonus to attack rolls you make with ranged weapons.
+You gain a +2 bonus to attack rolls you make with ranged weapons.

+### Blind Fighting

+Being unable to see a creature doesn’t impose disadvantage on your attack rolls against it, provided the creature isn’t hidden from you.[((bibcite UA Class Features))]

+### Defense

-**Defense.** While you are wearing armor, you gain a +1 bonus to AC.
+While you are wearing armor, you gain a +1 bonus to AC.

+### Dueling

-**Dueling.** When you are wielding a melee weapon in one hand and no other weapons, you gain a +2 bonus to damage rolls with that weapon.
+When you are wielding a melee weapon in one hand and no other weapons, you gain a +2 bonus to damage rolls with that weapon.

+### Great Weapon Fighting

-**Great Weapon Fighting.** When you roll a 1 or 2 on a damage die for an attack you make with a melee weapon that you are wielding with two hands, you can reroll the die and must use the new roll, even if the new roll is a 1 or a 2.
+When you roll a 1 or 2 on a damage die for an attack you make with a melee weapon that you are wielding with two hands, you can reroll the die and must use the new roll, even if the new roll is a 1 or a 2.
 The weapon must have the two-handed or versatile property for you to gain this benefit.

+### Interception

+When a creature you can see hits a target that is within 5 feet of you with an attack, you can use your reaction to reduce the damage the target takes by 1d10 + your proficiency bonus (to a minimum of 0 damage).
+You must be wielding a shield or a simple or martial weapon to use this reaction.[((bibcite UA Class Features))]

+### Protection

-**Protection.** When a creature you can see attacks a target other than you that is within 5 feet of you, you can use your reaction to impose disadvantage on the attack roll.
+When a creature you can see attacks a target other than you that is within 5 feet of you, you can use your reaction to impose disadvantage on the attack roll.
 You must be wielding a shield.

+### Superior Technique

+You learn one maneuver of your choice from among those available to the Battle Master archetype.
+If a maneuver you use requires your target to make a saving throw to resist the maneuver’s effects, the saving throw DC equals 8 + your proficiency bonus + your Strength or Dexterity modifier (your choice).

+You gain one superiority die, which is a d6 (this die is added to any superiority dice you have from another source).
+This die is used to fuel your maneuvers.
+A superiority die is expended when you use it.
+You regain your expended superiority dice when you finish a short or long rest.[((bibcite UA Class Features))]

+### Thrown Weapon Fighting

+You can draw a weapon that has the thrown property as part of the attack you make with the weapon.

+In addition, when you hit with a ranged attack using a thrown weapon, you gain a +1 bonus to the damage roll.[((bibcite UA Class Features))]

+### Two-Weapon Fighting

-**Two-Weapon Fighting.** When you engage in [[[general:combat#two-weapon-fighting|two-weapon fighting]]], you can add your ability modifier to the damage of the second attack.
+When you engage in [[[general:combat#two-weapon-fighting|two-weapon fighting]]], you can add your ability modifier to the damage of the second attack.

+### Unarmed Fighting

+Your unarmed strikes can deal bludgeoning damage equal to 1d6 + your Strength modifier.
+If you strike with two free hands, the d6 becomes a d8.

+When you successfully start a grapple, you can deal 1d4 bludgeoning damage to the grappled creature.
+Until the grapple ends, you can also deal this damage to the creature whenever you hit it with a melee attack.[((bibcite UA Class Features))]

+## Martial Versatility

+Whenever you gain a level in this class, you can replace a fighting style you know with another style available to this class.
+This change represents a shift of focus in your martial training and practice, causing you to lose the benefits of one style and gain the benefits of another style.[((bibcite UA Class Features))]

 ## Second Wind